brunochanrio/MochiTIF/README.md

 ### MochiTIF Sample TV Input
 The MochiTIF Sample TV Input, bundled in Mochi Live TV app, allows you to demonstrate the functionality of MochiTIF by adding demo channels to the channels list

-### MochiTIF Xtream Codes API Supplementary Library
-The Xtream Codes API Supplementary Library of MochiTIF, allows you to build apps for Android TV and Google TV that offers channels from a Xtream Codes API account, and also VOD Content like Movies and Series

-This supplementary library is not independent and requires the MochiTIF Core Library to be added to your project

-### MochiTIF M3U Supplementary Library
-The M3U Supplementary Library of MochiTIF, allows you to build apps for Android TV and Google TV that offers channels from a M3U Playlist, with its EPG Guides

-This supplementary library is not independent and requires the MochiTIF Core Library to be added to your project

 ## How to add MochiTIF Libraries to your project